AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 }
 ```

-After declaring entity, you can run command `yarn codegen` to generate model types for handling events in handler code.
-Then, `src` directory will have types ready for the handler to add indexing logic. `types` is the directory which declares data entities as models for handler to manage.
+After declaring an entity, you can run the command `yarn codegen` to generate model types for handling events in the handler code.
+Then, the `src` directory will have types ready for the handler to add indexing logic. `types` is the directory which declares data entities as models for handler to manage.

 ```
 src/